 - Brain injuries – It is important to note that concussions and mild traumatic brain injuries can occur even when there is no direct impact to the head.
 This is because the brain can become damaged when it rapidly accelerates and decelerates in the skull during a collision.
 If you are experiencing signs of a concussion – including sensitivity to light or sound, headaches, fatigue, trouble sleeping, dizziness, nausea, difficulties focusing, or problems with balance – you should immediately speak with a medical professional.
 Concussions can quickly become life-threatening when left unaddressed.

-- Treatment – Treatment plans will vary, but many patients with whiplash are treated using conservative approaches, including pain management, physical, therapy, and chiropractic care.
+- Treatment – How do you treat whiplash after an accident?
+Treatment plans will vary, but many patients with whiplash are treated using conservative approaches, including pain management, physical, therapy, and chiropractic care.
 More severe conditions may require additional intervention, such as trigger point injections or surgery, and concussions will necessitate medical monitoring and other treatments if symptoms do not resolve over time.
 Because treatment may require immobilization or otherwise limit activities for patients, you can speak with your doctor about whether you are able to perform the type of work you do.

 Treating whiplash injuries, even if you believe you can tough them out, is essential to your health and well-being, and to avoiding complications in the future.
 Remember, if you are the victim of an auto accident that was not your fault, you will be able to pursue a recovery of any medical expenses associated with the injuries you suffered.
 This is in addition to other damages you may have incurred, such as lost income caused by missing work, your pain and suffering, and more.